Recent Advances of Continual Learning in Computer Vision: An Overview

 Aside from image classification, a few recent works \cite{zhai2020piggyback, zhai2021hyper} have focused on the conditional image generation problem.
 Zhai et al. \cite{zhai2020piggyback} pointed out that not all parameters of a single Lifelong GAN \cite{zhai2019lifelong} can be adapted to different tasks.
 They thus proposed Piggyback GAN which has a filter bank containing the filters from layers of the model trained on the previous tasks.
 Given a new task, Piggyback GAN is learned to reuse a subset of filters in the filter bank and update the filter bank by adding task-specific filters to ensure high-quality generation of the new task.
 It was pointed out by Zhai et al. \cite{zhai2021hyper} that this method is not memory efficient.
 Hence, Hyper-LifelongGAN was proposed to apply a hypernetwork \cite{ha2016hypernetworks} to the lifelong GAN framework.
 Instead of learning a deterministic combination of filters for each task, the hypernetwork learns a dynamic filter as task-specific coefficients to be multiplied with the task-independent base weight matrix.

-Further to this, some works have focused on other computer vision problems, such as action recognition \cite{li2021elsenet} and multi-task learning \cite{hung2019increasingly}.
-Li et al. \cite{li2021elsenet} proposed an Elastic Semantic Network (Else-Net) for skeleton based human action recognition, which comprises a base model followed by a stack of multiple elastic units.
+Further to this, some works have focused on other computer vision problems, such as image generation \cite{seo2023lfs}, action recognition \cite{li2021elsenet}, multi-modal reasoning \cite{xu2023experts}, label-to-image translation \cite{chen2022few}, and multi-task learning \cite{hung2019increasingly}.
+Among them, Seo et al. \cite{seo2023lfs} focused on the task of few-shot image generation and proposed a method named Lifelong Few-Shot GAN.
+In their proposed method, for each task, an efficient task-specific modulator is learned to modulate the weights of the model correspondingly.
+Li et al. \cite{li2021elsenet} proposed an Elastic Semantic Network for skeleton-based human action recognition, which comprises a base model followed by a stack of multiple elastic units.
 Each elastic unit consists of multiple learning blocks and a switch block.
-For every new action as a task, only the most relevant block in each layer is selected by the switch block to facilitate the training process while all the other blocks are frozen in order to preserve previously learned knowledge.
+For every new action as a task, only the most relevant block in each layer is selected by the switch block to facilitate the training process while all the other blocks are frozen to preserve previously learned knowledge.